Exploring the Antiquity, Global Relevance, and Worship of Ancient Hindu Gods and Goddesses

 Lakshmi

-The Hindu goddess of prosperity and wealth is Lakshmi, sometimes written Lakm and also known as Shri.
+The Hindu goddess of prosperity and wealth is Lakshmi, sometimes written Laxmi and also known as Shri.
 To remain with Vishnu in all of his incarnations, it is stated that his wife assumed many shapes.
 She thus came from a lotus and was known as Padma or Kamala, both of which mean "Lotus," when he was the dwarf Vamana, the slayer of the warrior class; when he was the axe-wielding Parashurama, and when he was King Rama; she was his queen Sita.
 She is also called Boodevi, Andal, Bumidevi, etc.

 According to the most frequently accepted version of Lakshmi's birth, she emerged from the churning of the milky ocean (a significant Hindu event) while sitting on a lotus flower and carrying a double blossom in her palm.
 She became a source of contention between the gods and demons.
 Lakshmi is frequently shown in sculpture sitting on a lotus, full-breasted, broad-hipped, and smiling generously.